 One of the best ways to help students form strong connections in the material they are learning is if they can make connections between what they are learning and things they already know and understand.

-The pop music students are listening to is heavily based around chords and progressions, so learning about chords through lead-sheet playing is a great way of bridging the gap.
+The pop music students are listening to is heavily based around chords and progressions.
+Teaching them about chords through lead-sheet playing is a great way of bridging the gap.

 Keep in mind that “figured bass” which was used heavily in the Baroque period was really just another form of lead sheet.
 It told the harpsichordist or organist which notes to play about the given bass note.
 While modern lead sheets tend to work in the opposite direction (ie. melody note downwards), the same concepts apply.